rbgo404/Llama-3.1-8B-Instruct-gguff/README.md

-# Tutorial - Deploy Llama-3.1-8B-Instruct using Inferless
+# Deploy Meta-Llama-3.1-8B-Instruct-GGUF using Inferless
-[Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) model is part of Meta's advanced suite of multilingual large language models.
+[Meta-Llama-3.1-8B-Instruct-GGUF](https://huggingface.co/bartowski/Meta-Llama-3.1-8B-Instruct-GGUF) model is part of Meta's advanced suite of multilingual large language models.
 This 8B Instruct model has been fine-tuned using supervised fine-tuning (SFT) and reinforced through reinforcement learning with human feedback (RLHF).
 This combination of methodologies ensures that the model not only performs with high accuracy but also aligns closely with human preferences for helpfulness and safety.

-## TL;DR:
-- Deployment of Llama-3.1-8B-Instruct model using [vllm](https://github.com/vllm-project/vllm).
-- You can expect an average tokens/sec of `74.79` and a latency of `3.43 sec` for generating a text of `256` tokens.
-This setup has an average cold start time of `15.44 sec`.
-- Dependencies defined in `inferless-runtime-config.yaml`.
-- GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
-- Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.
-- Custom runtime creation with necessary system and Python packages.
-- Model import via GitHub with `input_schema.py` file.
-- Recommended GPU: NVIDIA A100 for optimal performance.
-- Custom runtime selection in advanced configuration.
-- Final review and deployment on the Inferless platform.

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.